Getting banks lending

 Working with banks

 We’re also working with the British Bankers’ Association to improve the standards small businesses can expect from their banks.
 This partnership is known as the Business Finance Taskforce.

 The taskforce aims to get banks working differently so that they can help small and medium-sized businesses.
 Benefits include:

-- being able to ask their bank directly for an appeal if they’re refused a loan
+- being able to ask their bank directly for an appeal if they’re refused a loan, known as the bank appeals process

 - being able to ask the banks what they’re lending